MeshJS/governance/funding/catalyst-fund13/hydra-tools/1300135-close-out.md

 ### Next steps for the product or service developed
 We keep working on Mesh - Hydra open source tooling for developers since we recognise the potential and need of better tooling for developers building with Hydra.
-Mesh Hydra development will stay a active development branch within Mesh, the developer leading the proposal execution is now general owner of Mesh Hydra and we can expect follow up development and maintenance to ensure that developer using Mesh can keep using our stack when building Cardano L2 Scaling solutions.
+Mesh Hydra development will stay an active development branch within Mesh, the developer leading the proposal execution is now general owner of Mesh Hydra and we can expect follow up development and maintenance to ensure that developers using Mesh can keep using our stack when building Cardano L2 Scaling solutions.

 ### Final thoughts/comments
-Besides our tooling, we also recognised recurring questions from Builders who open discussions on our Discord Server where we are able to provide guidance and support, once again showcasing how important direct devv support besides our open source stack is to help builders through their journey.
-This proposal was a great initiative to build up Mesh-Hydra specific tooling, definitley not a dead-end.
+Besides our tooling, we also recognised recurring questions from Builders who open discussions on our Discord Server where we are able to provide guidance and support, once again showcasing how important direct dev support besides our open source stack is to help builders through their journey.
+This proposal was a great initiative to build up Mesh-Hydra specific tooling, definitely not a dead-end.
 Thanks for everyone who supported this proposal, from developers to voters, Milestone Reviewers and for sure the Catalyst Team.

 ### Links to other relevant project sources or documents.